 Prenuptial agreements have become more common for a number of reasons.
 One reason is the high incidence of divorce.
 Another is that more couples are also marrying later in life, so they are more likely to bring assets to the relationship that they have worked hard to earn and want to protect, as well as debt, which can be a concern for their intended spouse.
 Couples entering a second marriage might also want to protect an inheritance for their children from a prior marriage.
-Whatever your concerns, Hunter Rhodes, LLC can clarify the issues for you, negotiate on your behalf, and draft a premarital agreement that can hold up in court.
+Whatever your concerns, Joseph T. Rhodes Law Firm can clarify the issues for you, negotiate on your behalf, and draft a premarital agreement that can hold up in court.
 Having a sound prenuptial agreement in place gives spouses an added layer of security, which can take pressure off the relationship, helping their marriage in the long run.

 Georgia is one of the few states that have no specific statute governing premarital agreements, but there is ample case law to indicate how an agreement must be formed and what an agreement can contain.
 Here are a few of the requirements for a valid prenup in Georgia: